itszakjo/busBookingSystem/README.md

 ## About This Project

-This is a simple Bus Booking System using laravel 8 & mySQL and API sat up,

-users can book a specific seat for a specific trip with start & end point
+This is a simple Bus Booking System using laravel 8 & mySQL and API sat up, users can book a specific seat for a specific trip and specific route with start & end point.

+##### Updates

+- Fixing bugs
+- Taking the project into higher level by refactoring the whole project to be using Service Container.

-what admin can do ?
+What can admin do ?

 - Add/Edit/Delete stations
 - Add/Edit/Delete routes